kirill-konshin/next-redux-wrapper/README.md

 The main purpose of this library is to make sure actions are consistently dispatched on all pages on client and on server from `getInitialProps` function, which makes all pages incompatible with Automatic Partial Static Export feature.

-[Previous version of the lib](https://github.com/kirill-konshin/next-redux-wrapper/tree/1.x) was working on page level, so theoretically you can wrap only *some* pages, but on the other hand you would then need to make sure that no redux-connected components will appear on pages that were not wrapped.
+[Previous version of the lib](https://github.com/kirill-konshin/next-redux-wrapper/tree/1.x) was working on page level, so theoretically you can wrap only *some* pages.
+But on the other hand you would then need to make sure that no redux-connected components will appear on pages that were not wrapped.
 So rule of thumb always was to wrap all pages.
 Which is exactly what the new version does.

-Which brings us to conclusion:
+Which brings us to the conclusion:

-If you need a static website you don't need this lib at all because you can always dispatch at client side on `componentDidMount` just like you normally would with bare React Redux, and let server only serve initial/static markup.
+If you need a static website you don't need this lib at all because you can always dispatch at client side on `componentDidMount` just like you normally would with bare React Redux, and let the server only serve initial/static markup.

 ## Upgrade